Multilingual Translation, Interpreting, Genealogy Research & International Heir Search Services

 Yes, we do.
 Please get the POA drafted, executed and apostilled in Ohio, and pdf the apostilled document to us for an estimate.
 After we receive the payment we will have our sworn translator in Argentina provide English to Spanish certified translation, get the certified translation legalized in Argentina, and mail it to your sister in Argentina.

-My great grandparents immigrated to the U.S. from Slovakia, and I would like to obtain a Slovak citizenship by descent.
-Can your Apostille service assist me with getting an official certified copy of my ancestor’s naturalization certificate and/or their U.S. Citizenship Petition, having it apostilled, and provide me with the Apostille certified translation?
+My great-grandparents immigrated to the U.S. from the territory of the present-day Slovakia, and I would like to obtain Slovak citizenship by descent.
+Can your genealogy research, certified translation and Apostille service assist me with getting an official certified copy of my ancestors’ naturalization certificates and/or their U.S. Citizenship Petitions, and also help me get certified copies of my Slovak ancestors’ birth certificates and certified copies of birth and marriage certificates of their parents, grandparents and great-grandparents who used to live on the territory of the present-day Slovakia?

-Yes, many of our clients are grandchildren or great grandchildren of the immigrants from Yugoslavia, Slovakia, and other European countries, and want to get a dual citizenship by descent.
-Our Apostille translation and document authentication service can help obtain certified copies of historic documents that were created by the U.S. courts, have them apostilled, provide you with certified Apostille translation of your ancestor’s apostilled U.S. naturalization records which you would be then able to submit to the consulate of your ancestor’s country of origin along with your application for a dual citizenship.
+Yes, many of our clients are grandchildren or great-grandchildren of the immigrants from Yugoslavia, Slovakia, Poland, Slovenia, Romania, Lithuania, France, Spain, Denmark, Italy, and other European countries some of which used to be part of the Austro-Hungarian Empire, and want to get a dual citizenship by descent, or need to reacquire or restore ancestral citizenship that has lapsed.
+Our genealogy research and Apostille certified translation and document authentication service can help obtain certified copies of historical and archival typewritten and handwritten documents that were created in the U.S., have them apostilled, provide you with certified Apostille English to Slovak translation of your ancestor’s Apostille U.S. naturalization records, such as such as Certificate of Arrival; Declaration of Intention; Petition for Naturalization; Affidavits of Witnesses; Oath of Allegiance; Certificate of Naturalization, which you would then be able to submit to the consulate of your ancestors’ country of origin along with your application for a citizenship by descent or with your application for reacquisition of citizenship.
+In addition, we provide international archival research and genealogy research services and can assist with obtaining certified copies of your immigrant ancestors’ birth certificates from Slovakia and certified copies of birth certificates and marriage certificates of their ancestors who used to reside on the territory of the present-day Slovakia.

-I live in Denver, and my attorney in Mexico has provided me with a bilingual power of attoney document in Spanish and in English.
-He wants me to sign this power of attorney (POA), get my signature notarized and obtain an apostille.
+I live in Denver, Colorado, and my attorney in Mexico has provided me with a bilingual power of attorney document in Spanish and in English.
+He wants me to sign this power of attorney (POA), get my signature notarized and obtain an Apostille.
 Can your certified document translation and Apostille service help?

 Yes, our legal document translation and Apostille service works with a Colorado notary who is also a Colorado licensed attorney and can help you with the notarization and Apostille for the Mexican POA.
 The POA and other legal documents drafted overseas often contain language that requires the notary to make legal conclusions about the content of the document or the capacity of the signer.
 Making such legal conclusions is considered the practive of law in Colorado, and in other states.
 So a non-attorney notary would not be qualified to notarize this document.

-Which foreign countries does your Apostille service provide certified translation and apostille services for?
+Which foreign countries does your worldwide Apostille service provide certified translation and Apostille services for?

 Afghanistan, Algeria, Angola, Bangladesh, Benin, Burkina Faso, Burma, Cambodia, Cameroon, Canada, Chad, China, Congo, Cuba, Egypt, Eritrea, Ethiopia, Ghana, Guinea, Haiti, Indonesia, Iran, Iraq, Ivory Coast, Jordan, Kenya, Kuwait, Laos, Lebanon, Libya, Madagascar, Malaysia, Mali, Mauritania, Morocco, Mozambique, Myanmar, Nepal, Niger, Nigeria, Pakistan, Palestine, Qatar, Rwanda, Saudi Arabia, Senegal, Sierra Leona, South Sudan, Sri Lanka, Sudan, Syria, Taiwan, Tanzania, Thailand, Togo, Turkmenistan, United Arab Emirates, Uganda, Vietnam, Yemen, Zambia, Zimbabwe.